Losant/losant-rest-ruby/README.md

 #### Resources

 *   [application_key](docs/applicationKey.md)
-Resource wrapper for actions that are preformed on a single Application Key.
+Resource wrapper for actions that are performed on a single Application Key.

 *   [application_keys](docs/applicationKeys.md)
 Resource wrapper for actions that are performed on Application Key collections.

 *   [application](docs/application.md)
-Resource wrapper for actions that are preformed on a single Application.
+Resource wrapper for actions that are performed on a single Application.

 *   [applications](docs/applications.md)
 Resource wrapper for actions that are performed on Application collections.